In 1980, I was a young seminary student for whom nothing was more exciting than thinking about the truths of the Christian faith.

 Same with Moses and the Israelites.
-They had to trust God and sacrifice the Passover lamb, and cross the wilderness, and take the cities of Canaan one by one in order to inherit the Land.
+They had to trust God and sacrifice the Passover lamb, and cross the Red Sea, and follow the pillar of cloud by day and fire by night, and travel through the wilderness, and take the cities of Canaan one by one — in order to inherit the Land.

-The professor went on.
+The professor went on illustrating this pattern in Scripture.
 “What about Namaan the Syrian?
-He had to trust the word of Elisha and go and wash in the Jordan in order to be healed.
+Didn’t he have to trust the word of Elisha and go and wash in the Jordan in order to be healed?
 And what about the man born blind whom Jesus instructed to wash in the Pool of Siloam if he wished to be given sight.
-In order to receive the promised blessing, he had to trust Jesus (faith) and go and wash in the pool (obedience).”
+In order to receive the promised blessing, did he not have to trust Jesus (faith) and go and wash in the pool (obedience)?”

 It seemed to me that he was correct.